 My questions included: Is it really an expert hike?
 Will I be fit enough?
 How do I get there?
 What should I wear?
 Does it really take 12 hours?
 Do I need a compass?
 Is sitting on the tip of the tongue scary?

 This article will attempt to answer all your questions by providing more practical information about the hike, from preparation to getting to and from Trolltunga.
+If you’re interested in hiking Preikestolen or Kjeragbolten, then don’t miss my post of Stavanger here.

 Here are some of the questions I’ll cover: